Understanding Twelve-Step Programs for Teens and Young Adults

 Our programs teach teens to self-reflect, restore relationships with parents or siblings, and practice coping tools to help stay sober.
 They participate in individual and family therapy, along with peer support groups that help prepare them for AA or NA meetings in early recovery.

 Professional treatment programs offer teens a higher level of support than participation in community support groups alone, equipping them with all the tools they need for a sober life.
+Sponsorship encourages teens to find someone with more experience in the program for mentorship, guidance, and accountability.

 Insurance Covers the Cost of Seeking Professional Treatment